IntelligentMechanicsLab/PINN-VRFB/README.md

 ## Overview
-This repository provides the datasupporting the accompanying paper:
+This repository provides the data supporting the accompanying paper:

 ## Citation